+During 2019, we made a \$1.0 million contribution to the qualified defined benefit plan.
 During 2018, we made no contribution to the qualified plan.
-During 2017, we funded \$6.0 million to the plan, which was invested as described in the plan assets below.
+During 2017, we funded \$6.0 million to the plan.

 The Company's primary investment objective for its qualified pension plan assets is to provide a source of retirement income for the plans' participants and beneficiaries.
-The asset allocation for the Company's funded retirement plan as of March 31, 2018 and 2017, and the target allocation by asset category are as follows:
+The asset allocation for the Company's funded retirement plan as of March 31, 2019 and 2018, and the target allocation by asset category are as follows: